Poetry Friday 26-0417

 - We make connections, i.e., I share the words of Billy Collins with Emily Dickinson’s poem and we discuss the quote in light of the poem.

-Independent activities — Often student choice.
+Independent activities — Often I assign one of the following; sometimes it is student choice.

 - Students write similes and metaphors for “poetry.”
 (This is unique to this poem and quote.)